School of Science, Engineering and Environment

 Aerospace engineering at Salford focuses on the design and creation of aircraft, spacecraft and associated components.
-Across a range of specialist modules, we will enhance your skills and knowledge of engineering devices and associated components used in the production of civil and military aircraft, spacecraft and weapons systems.
+Across a range of specialist modules, you will refine your analytical skills and practical knowledge of engineering devices and associated components used in the production of civil and military aircraft, spacecraft, and weapons systems.

-- Develop the knowledge to make informed decisions on the design, development and manufacture of the next-generation aeronautics craft and equipment
+- Gain critical thinking skills and the confidence to make informed decisions on the design, development and manufacture of the next-generation craft and equipment

 This is for you if...